Android Q extends Parental Controls, making them easier to set up

 When we take a look at the slimmer, longer navigation

 pill strip, the lack of a back gesture there makes sense – there simply isn't another swipe direction left.
 A swipe up reveals your home screen.
 To get to the recents screen, you swipe up a bit and move to either side.
-Finally, you swipe to either side to switch between apps directly.
-Google corrects earlier behavior that required users to pull up first before swiping to change apps.

 While I imagine that there will be lots of schadenfreude and mockery, I'm happy with Google's full embrace of gestures.
 Android Pie's solution was half baked and introduced no real advantage over using on-screen buttons.